 You have a bomb to defuse, and your time is running out!
-Your informer will provide you with a circular array code
+Your informer will provide you with a circular array code of length of n and a key k.

 To decrypt the code, you must replace every number.
 All the numbers are replaced simultaneously.